The Practical Guide to Shaker Style Cabinets

 Frameless Shaker Kitchen Cabinets

-Frameless shaker kitchen doors are also known as overlays.
-The doors lay on top of the cabinet box.
+Frameless shaker kitchen doors, also known as full-overlay cabinets, lack a front frame because the doors lay on top of the cabinet box for a sleek and modern look.

 Advantages of this option include: